ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Directly Calling Function-typed Fields of an Object

-Fields of an object that are of a function type can now be directly called via an object value using method call syntax.
+Fields of an object that are of a function type can now be directly called via an object value using the method call syntax.

 ```ballerina
 class Engine {